kapicorp/kapitan/docs/FAQ.md

 In short, we feel `Helm` is trying to be `apt-get` for Kubernetes charts, while we are trying to take you further than that.

+## Ask your question!

+Please use the comments facility below to ask your question